GxnBytes/aws-scalable-webapp/Phase 1: Home Lab Setup & Configuration/01_vbox_setup.md

-# 🧰 Installing VirtualBox on Ubuntu (Downloaded from Official Site)
+# 🧰 Installing VirtualBox on Ubuntu (From Official Site)

 I installed **VirtualBox version 7.0.26r168464** by downloading the `.deb` package directly from the official Oracle VirtualBox website.